Do current observations support transient acceleration of our universe?: Introduction

 \section{Introduction}

-Due to their combined efforts of both theory and observations, our understanding on the dynamics of our universe has been changed a lot.
-The discovery of an accelerated expansion of our universe \cite{Riess:1998cb,Perlmutter:1998np,Hinshaw:2012aka,Suzuki:2011hu,Aghanim:2018eyx} has although stimulated the scientific world, and at the same time, raised many questions that are still unknown to the community.
-For instance, according to the available observational evidences, our universe should have experienced an accelerated expansion, much earlier to the present accelerating pase (late-time accelerated expansion), known as inflation \cite{Guth:1980zm,Linde:1981mu,Barrow:1981pa,Guth:1982ec}, in order to explain a number of cosmological puzzles related to the early-evolution of the universe, also see \cite{Barrow:1982kr,Linde:1984ir,Linde:1985ub,Kofman:1986wm,Burd:1988ss,Barrow:1990vx,Barrow:1993hn,Barrow:1995xb,Barrow:2016qkh,Paliathanasis:2017apr}.
+Due to the combined efforts of both theory and observations, our understanding on the dynamics of our universe has changed a lot.
+The discovery of an accelerated expansion of the universe \cite{Riess:1998cb,Perlmutter:1998np,Hinshaw:2012aka,Suzuki:2011hu,Planck:2018vyg} has stimulated the scientific world, and at the same time, raised many questions that are still unknown to the community.
+For instance, according to the available observational evidences, the universe should have experienced an accelerated expansion, much earlier to the present accelerating phase (late-time accelerated expansion), known as inflation \cite{Starobinsky:1979ty,Starobinsky:1980te,Guth:1980zm,Linde:1981mu,Mukhanov:1981xt,Barrow:1981pa,Hawking:1982cz,Starobinsky:1982ee,Guth:1982ec,Starobinsky:1983zz} in order to explain a number of cosmological puzzles related to the early-evolution of the universe, also see \cite{Barrow:1982kr,Linde:1984ir,Linde:1985ub,Kofman:1986wm,Burd:1988ss,Barrow:1990vx,Barrow:1993hn,Barrow:1995xb,Barrow:2016qkh,Paliathanasis:2017apr}.
 In between inflation and the current accelerating phase, the structure formation of our universe needs a cosmic phase with a decelerating expansion.
-Thus, a large amount of observational data together with the theoretical arguments, it has been greatly supported that our universe has experienced with two transitions -- a transition from early inflationary phase to the intermediate decelerated expansion -- and then -- a transition from the intermediate matter dominated decelerating phase to the present accelerating phase.
-To describe the above trajectory of the universe a number of cosmological models have been introduced so far and they have been confronted with the observational data, see for instance \cite{Peebles:1998qn,Banerjee:2000mj,Peebles:2002gy,Copeland:2006wr,Pan:2013rha,Paliathanasis:2015gga,Paliathanasis:2015cza,deHaro:2016hpl,deHaro:2016cdm,Paliathanasis:2017efk,Yang:2017yme,Das:2017gjj,Yang:2018euj,Pan:2017ent,Das:2018bzx,Barrow:2016wiy,Yang:2017zjs,Haro:2019gsv,Yang:2018qec,Yang:2019jwn,Yang:2019qza,Paliathanasis:2019hbi,Das:2018ylw,Paliathanasis:2018vru,Haro:2019peq,Giacomini:2020grc, Pan:2020mst}.
+Thus, a large amount of observational data together with the theoretical arguments greatly supported that our universe has experienced two transitions -- a transition from the early inflationary phase to the intermediate decelerated expansion -- and then -- a transition from the intermediate matter dominated decelerating phase to the present accelerating phase.
+To describe the above trajectory of the universe a number of cosmological models have been introduced so far and they have been confronted with the observational data, see for instance \cite{Peebles:1998qn,Banerjee:2000mj,Peebles:2002gy,Pan:2013rha,Paliathanasis:2015gga,Paliathanasis:2015cza,deHaro:2016hpl,deHaro:2016cdm,Paliathanasis:2017efk,Yang:2017yme,Das:2017gjj,Yang:2018euj,Pan:2017ent,Das:2018bzx,Barrow:2016wiy,Yang:2017zjs,Haro:2019gsv,Yang:2018qec,Yang:2019jwn,Yang:2019qza,Paliathanasis:2019hbi,Das:2018ylw,Paliathanasis:2018vru,Haro:2019peq,Giacomini:2020grc, Pan:2020mst} (see the review articles in this direction \cite{Sahni:1999gb,Sahni:2006pa,Copeland:2006wr}).